Center Dance

 Dance for health; dance for joy; dance for YOU!

 At The Center, you’ll find dance and fitness classes for every body, at every age.
 Whether you’re seeking greater strength, more social connection, a new creative challenge or good old-fashioned FUN, The Center Dance has got you covered.
-Ballet, hip hop, tap, modern; Alexander Technique, aerobic dance, yoga; it’s all here for the taking!
+Ballet, hip hop, tap, modern; pilates, aerobic dance, yoga; it’s all here for the taking!

 Not sure which class is right for you?
 Come try classes ON the house, during Open House!